gleitz/howdoi/README.rst

                             number of answers to return
       -C, --clear-cache     clear the cache
-      -v, --version         displays the current version of howdoi -b, --bing            change search engine to bing for this query only
+      -v, --version         displays the current version of howdoi -e [ENGINE], --search-engine [ENGINE]  change search engine for this query only

 As a shortcut, if you commonly use the same parameters each time and don't want to type them, add something similar to your .bash_profile (or otherwise).
 This example gives you 5 colored results each time.